0xRia/VickyJay/README.md

 ## Todos

-- always update my resume
+- always update my resume and portfolio...

 Thank you for visiting my portfolio repository!